Events

 18:00 Tuesday 16 April – Dr Stephen Caunce: ‘Defoe’s visit to Leeds in 1724’ – at The Leeds Library

-18:00 Thursday 9 May – Andrew Filarowski: ‘Dyes and Dyeing in Leeds – Past & Present’ – Liberty Building, Western Campus, University of Leeds
+18:00 Thursday 9 May – Andrew Filarowski: ‘Dyes and Dyeing in Leeds – Past & Present’

-18:00 Tuesday 21 May – Prof Ian Brooks: ‘Inspirations from the atmosphere: techniques and art of etching & printmaking’ – Liberty Building, Western Campus, University of Leeds
+18:00 Tuesday 21 May – Prof Ian Brooks: Inspirations from the atmosphere: techniques and art of etching & printmaking’

-19:30 Friday 7 June – Jacki & Robert Lawrence: ‘Smeaton of Austhorpe’ – the Father of Civil Engineering born 8 June 1724 – at Whitkirk Community Centre.
+19:30 Friday 7 June – Jacki & Robert Lawrence: ‘Smeaton of Austhorpe’ – the Father of Civil Engineering born 8 June 1724 – at Whitkirk Community Centre

-13:00 Thursday 20 June – Jane Mitchell: ‘Scarlet & greys to black & white: the art of war in Leeds Art Gallery from Lady Elizabeth Butler to Nevinson’
+Time tbc Thursday 20 June – Jane Mitchell: ‘Scarlet & greys to black & white: the art of war in Leeds Art Gallery from Lady Elizabeth Butler to Nevinson’

 18:00 Thursday 5 September – Dr Kathryn Ferry: ‘Victorian drinking fountains’ – at The Leeds Library

-18:00 Monday 21 October – Professor Ian Richardson: ‘Joseph Aspdin and the invention and production of Portland Cement’ – on the 200th anniversary of Joseph Aspdin’s patent
+18:00 Monday 21 October – Dr Michele Mak: ‘The history and future of cement’ – on the 200th anniversary of Joseph Aspdin’s patent for Portland Cement

 18:00 Wednesday 6 November The Annual Priestley Lecture – Dr Catherine Walsh: ‘The James Webb Telescope and implications for humanity’